 Part–5 – Specific Labelling Requirements for Alcoholic Beverages

-In addition to the general labelling provisions, specified in the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, as applicable, every package containing alcoholic beverages shall also provide the following information on the label:-
+In addition to the general labeling provisions, specified in the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, as applicable, every package containing alcoholic beverages shall also provide the following information on the label:-

-- Labelling of standard drink: One standard drink is the amount of beverage that contains in it 12.7 ml of abv as measured at 200C.
+- Labeling of standard drink: One standard drink is the amount of beverage that contains in it 12.7 ml of abv as measured at 200C.
 The label may include a statement of the approximate number of standard drinks in the package.

 - Geographical indicators or names may be used on the label solely for the products originating from that geographical region.